 Symptoms usually appear 14 to 28 days after you contract the virus.

-People develop hepatitis A infection after contracting HAV.
+People develop a hepatitis A infection after contracting HAV.
 This virus is typically transmitted by ingesting food or liquid contaminated with fecal matter that contains the virus.
 Once transmitted, the virus spreads through the bloodstream to the liver, where it causes inflammation and swelling.

-In addition to transmission from eating food or drinking water containing HAV, the virus can also be spread by close personal contact with an infected person.
+In addition to transmission from eating food or drinking water containing HAV, the virus can also be spread by close personal contact with someone who already has it.
 HAV is contagious, and a person who has hepatitis A can easily pass the disease to others living in the same household.

 You can contract hepatitis A by:

 - eating food prepared by someone with the hepatitis A virus

 - eating food handled by preparers who don’t follow strict hand-washing routines before touching food that you eat

 - eating sewage-contaminated raw shellfish